sergioSEa/sergioSEa.github.io/_pages/about.md

 # About

-I am a computational biologist currently working on my postdoctoral degree at the [VIB](https://cfm.sites.vib.be/en) in Leuven, Belgium.
+I am a computational biologist currently working as a postdoct at the [VIB](https://cfm.sites.vib.be/en) in Leuven, Belgium.
 My research focuses on investigating the adaptation of the gut microbiome to different lifestyle of its host, on how this might imapct health

 # My Journey